zhiwei-hu/zhiwei-hu.github.io/_talks/2025-07-12-curriculum-transformation.md

 ---
-title: "Tracking the Transformation of Information Resources Management Curriculum"
+title: "Tracking the Transformation of Information Resources Management Curriculum: An Analysis of Subject Headings Using the Five-Element iField Framework"
 collection: talks
 type: "Conference proceedings talk"
 permalink: /talks/2025-07-12-curriculum-transformation